Gigaspaces/xap-docs/site/content/xap121/jdbc-driver.markdown

 # Unsupported Features

-GigaSpaces JDBC Driver does not support the following:
+ XAP Driver does not support the following:

 - The SQL statements: `HAVING`, `VIEW`, `TRIGGERS`, `EXISTS`, `BETWEEN` in collections, `NOT`, `CREATE USER`, `GRANT`, `REVOKE`, `SET PASSWORD`,  `CONNECT USER`, `ON`.
 - `CREATE` Database.